 Noise reduction can be improved by incorporating an additional step to reduce local noise at the 2D and 3D levels, e.g., using noise reduction filters such as Smallest Univalue Segment Assimilating Nucleus filter [99] (suggested in [95]), which preserves the data in the image while reducing the effects of local noise.
 Local noise is the corruption of signal recorded at each pixel; it is independent of pixel location, but dependent of the tissue measured at this location.
 Other improvements include making the noise reduction algorithms more robust to abnormalities in the image volumes, and to use algorithms that make the transformed intensities more consistent across the scans of different patients.
 This applies to the intensity standardization as well.
-Also, a non-linear intensity standardization algorithms related to be more effective than existing methods.
+Also, a non-linear intensity standardization algorithm or classification-based methods are likely to be more effective than existing methods.